Hierarchical Path: Seven Years War (Main Page) >> Armies >> British Army >> Pennsylvania Provincials

-In March 1756, the regiment was formally organised into two battalions: the one east of the river were commanded by Lieutenant-colonel Conrad Weiser, while the one to the west of the river was led by Colonel John Armstrong.
+In March 1756, the regiment was formally organised into two battalions: the one east of the river were commanded by Lieutenant-Colonel Conrad Weiser, while the one to the west of the river was led by Colonel John Armstrong.
 Later, a third battalion was raised under Colonel William Clapham, to defend the area of Augusta, Pennsylvania.
-Afterwards, the Pennsylvania Provincials were reorganized into 2 regiments: the 1st (Augusta) regiment, formed of one battalion under Clapham, and the 2nd, comprising the other two battalions.
+Afterwards, the Pennsylvania Provincials were reorganized into two regiments: the 1st (Augusta) regiment, formed of one battalion under Clapham, and the 2nd, comprising the other two battalions.

-By 1758, Weiser's battalion was broken up and distributed among the other two battalions. the 1st and 2nd regiments were integrated into a single regiment, under the overall command of Governer William Denny, with the 1st commanded by Armstrong, and the 2nd by Lieutenant-colonel James Burd.
+By 1758, Weiser's battalion was broken up and distributed among the other two battalions. the 1st and 2nd regiments were integrated into a single regiment, under the overall command of Governor William Denny, with the 1st battalion commanded by Armstrong, and the 2nd by Lieutenant-Colonel James Burd.
 In March, the Assembly agreed to raise 23 new companies of recruits.
 Of these, 16 were formed into a 3rd battalion under one Hugh Mercer, with the balance of the recruits going to the other two battalions, under Armstrong and Burd.
 These companies were disbanded at the end of the campaigning season. also, a company each of the 1st and 2nd battalions was converted into light horse.
 These were described by Bouquet as being poorly armed with a small hanger.

 In 1761, only 300 Pennsylvania Provincials were still in service.

 The last Pennsylvania Provincials, who garrisoned Fort Augusta, were disbanded in 1764.